mm-food/mm-food.github.io/_pages/2025/cfp.md

 <i class="fa-solid fa-circle-info"></i> Authors **must not** include names, affiliations, or any identifying information in their submissions.
 Self-references should be written in the third person.
 Names will be added in the **camera-ready** version upon acceptance.

-#### Paper Length and Format
+#### Full Paper
-Workshop papers should be 4-8 pages, with up to an additional 2 pages of references.
+<i class="fa-solid fa-thumbtack"></i> Full workshop papers should be 4-8 pages, with up to an additional 2 pages of references.

+#### Short Paper
+<i class="fa-solid fa-thumbtack"></i> Short workshop papers should be a maximum of 4 pages, with up to an additional 2 pages of references.

+>
+Short papers can present early-stage work, novel ideas, initial experiments or innovative applications.
+They are are ideal for sharing work-in-progress or exploratory research that may not yet have full experimental validation.
+Short papers will also be published in the ACM MM Workshop proceedings series.

+#### Paper Format

 <i class="fa-solid fa-thumbtack"></i> ACM Article Template is available <a href="https://www.acm.org/publications/proceedings-template" target="_blank">here</a>.
 Please ensure that you submit your papers subscribing to this format.